ZilverBlade/Sorting-Unalgorithms/README.md

 Logically, for an array of size 0, all the elements in the array are sorted by default (It is vacuously true as our domain is empty).

 Clearly, we can implement a sorting algorithm which returns an empty array.
-You asked for a sorted array, shouldve been more specific... ;)
+You asked for a sorted array, should've been more specific... ;)

 Here is how Vacuous Sort would sort this array: `[2, 8, 9, 0, 3, 5]`
 * `vacuous_sort([2, 8, 9, 0, 3, 5]) -> []`